michaelpmaley/transaction-manager/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a quick and dirty set of scripts to manage a csv file of bank/credit card transaction.
+This is a quick and dirty set of scripts to manage a csv file of bank/credit card transactions.
 * import all *.qfx files in the ~/Downloads folder
    * patch the Payee and Category fields based upon a mappings file
    * skip duplicate transactions based up the existing transactions in the database